-Graeme Park Horsham - Parks and Gardens
+Graeme Park in Horsham

 Graeme Park is a 42 acre of historic park which was constructed in 1722 by Sir William Keith which includes the Keith House, which is the only surviving residence of a colonial-era Pennsylvania Governor.
 This mansion has remained intact since the late 18th century.

 Whilst on a visit to this park, visitors get to see nature trails, can bring along a picnic lunch box, and visit the Keith House where there is display of historic people who had visited the place.